top of page

 If you’re scheduling a one-on-one workshop, we recommend bringing a friend or family member as your model—It helps tremendously to lower the nerves and ensures you get hands-on practice.
 In all workshops, the instructor will guide you every step of the way as you work on your model and refine your permanent makeup skills.

-No. No license or certification is necessary to attend this workshop.
+No. No license or certification is necessary to attend the workshop/1:1 Private Intensive.

 The permanent makeup industry is most commonly regulated by the state or county health department - not the board of cosmetology and barbers.
 Typically, you will need to follow all tattoo laws and regulations, not esthetic regulations.
 Be sure to check with your local/state laws on the permanent makeup rules in your jurisdiction.

-Anyone can enroll in a MDS Academy workshop, from anywhere!
+Anyone can enroll in a MDS Academy training program, from anywhere!
 This in-person instruction is currently offered in Macon, GA.

 It is not uncommon to travel to a PMU course or workshop, so we try to make the in-person training as accommodating to you as possible.
 We are always working to expand our instructor presence across the U.S. to provide the most access to our students.